fiquu/slseed-web-api/README.md

 1. Merge the master into your branch:
     - `git merge slseed/master`

-Repeat the last step to update your repo with the latest changes from this one.
+Repeat the last 2 steps to update your repo with the latest changes from this one:

+`git fetch slseed && git merge slseed/master`

+And have fun resolving conflicts!